martinfou/ocrinvoice/docs/user_guide/gui_guide.md

 # Export from GUI, import to CLI
 ```

+### File Management Compatibility
+- **Same Naming Patterns**: GUI and CLI use identical template formats
+- **Shared Settings**: Configuration is compatible between interfaces
+- **Backup Systems**: Both interfaces support backup and restore
+- **Conflict Resolution**: Consistent handling across CLI and GUI

 ---

-**Ready to get started?** Launch the GUI with `python -m src.ocrinvoice.gui.ocr_main_window` and begin processing your invoices with the powerful file management system! 🚀
+**Ready to get started?** Launch the GUI with `python -m src.ocrinvoice.gui.ocr_main_window` and begin processing your invoices with the complete MVP file management system! 🚀

+**MVP Status**: ✅ **COMPLETE** - All features working and tested with comprehensive error handling and user experience polish.